jacek-marchwicki/JavaWebsocketClient/README.md

 AndroidAUSocketIO is library providing websocket connection form Android.
 It is designed to be fast and fault tolerant.

+# Example websockets server

+In examples we use [python twisted server](websockets-server/README.md)

 # Run example from gradle

     ./gradlew installDebug